gageml/gage/tests/cmd-operations.md

     >>> cd(make_temp_dir())

     >>> run("gage ops")
-    No operations defined for the current directory
+    gage: No operations defined for the current directory
     <1>